rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 If `java -version` displays an error, or displays a version other than 1.8, you will need to install it.

-Go to [Java Download](https://www.java.com/en/download/) if you need to install it:
+### Install Java on Windows

+Go to the official [Java download](https://www.java.com/en/download/) page, and download and run the installer from there.

 ![Java Download](/assets/img/tutorials/setup-truffle-oz/image-02.png)

-### For Mac OSX and Linux distributions
+### Install Java on Mac OSX and Linux

 There are a variety of ways to do this, and SDKman is one which allows you to install and switch between multiple versions as needed: